RaeRaePotato/RaeRaePotato/README.md

-- 👋 Hi, I’m @RaeRaePotato
+- 👋 Hi, I’m Rachelle Difilippo
 - 👀 I’m interested in ...
-Playing video games and watching anime
+Bringing my visions to life.
 - 🌱 I’m currently learning ...
-How to code on rstudio and gitbash plus python
+How to write Java code.
-- 💞️ I’m looking to collaborate on ... nothing at the moment
+- 💞️ I’m looking to collaborate on ...
+Software Application codes.
-- 📫 How to reach me ... dont?
+- 📫 How to reach me ...
+Via preferred email.

 <!---
 RaeRaePotato/RaeRaePotato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.